ferrazf/Tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This project is a full stack web application built in HTML, CSS, JS, jQuery and AJAX for its front-end architecture, and as Node, Express and MongoDB for the back-end.
+This project is a full stack web application built in HTML, CSS, JS, jQuery and AJAX for its front-end architecture, and Node, Express and MongoDB for the back-end.

  ## Features:

-- Form submission without loading the page, using AJAX methods
+- Form submission without loading the page, using AJAX
 - Character-limit and empty-string error checking
-- Animated DOM element CSS transitions
+- Animated DOM elements using CSS and JQuery
-- Minimalist, fully responsive bootstrap elements, suitable as a skeleton for any project design
+- Minimalist, fully responsive bootstrap elements, suitable as a skeleton for any design adaptation

 ## Final Product